 A benefit period begins the day you go into a hospital or skilled nursing facility.
 The benefit period ends when you haven't received any inpatient hospital care (or skilled care in a SNF) for 60 days in a row.
 If you go into a hospital or a skilled nursing facility after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods.

 Covered services include but are not limited to:

-- Semiprivate room (or a private room if medically necessary) - Meals, including special diets - Skilled nursing services - Physical therapy, occupational therapy, and speech therapy - Drugs administered to you as part of your plan of care (this includes substances that are naturally present in the body, such as blood clotting factors.)
+- Semiprivate room (or a private room if medically necessary)

+- Meals, including special diets

+- Skilled nursing services

 For skilled nursing facility stays, you pay per benefit period: